Product forum, 100 days and Learn more

 Product forum for data: decisions, backlog and change/deprecation

-If data products are to be more than labels in a catalogue, you need one place where decisions are actually made: prioritisation, semantics, change and deprecation.
+If data products are to be more than labels in a catalogue, you need one place where decisions are actually taken: prioritisation, semantics, change and deprecation.

 A product forum for data is a forum that prioritises and decides on changes to the product surface — based on customers, value and risk.